microsoft/vscode-pylint/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Optional: Anything else which might be useful?
 This may include:
 - What other Python-related extensions are you using?
-- What does your project structure look like? -->
+- What does your project structure look like?
+- Are you working in a multiroot workspace?
+- Where is the config file for the current tool?
+- Any extra settings from your workspace or user settings.json files? -->